 Consumer rights in the European Union

-National consumer laws in a particular country may provide you with additional rights as a consumer.
-That is, rights that supplement your rights provided by EU laws.
+National consumer laws in a particular country may give you additional rights as a consumer.
+That is, rights that supplement your rights under EU laws.
 Your basic right as a consumer is to have a product replaced, repaired or to have a refund or reduction in price for any fault in the product that you were not made aware of at the time of purchase.
 There are however a set of rules governing these rights.
 These rules are concerned mainly with descriptions and statements made about the product, instructions and guarantees.

 Brexit and EU consumer rights